kanikakasharma/learning-library/developer-library/converged-db-for-developers/spatial/lab8/lab8.md

 In this lab we will walk through the SQL queries containing the built-in functions for SPATIAL data.
 Will create a test database table to store SPATIAL data and insert sample data.
 Will modify the code, re-build and re-deploy the code the observe the SPATIAL data type with its built-in functions and also create REST end-point to access SPATIAL data.
-As a developer, you will be handling data from the backend in your code, irrespective of the database beneath and the data-types.
-Spatial data types stores geometry and multi-dimensional data.
-It is used to process geo-spatial data.

-Oracle Spatial consists of the following:
-* Schema (MDSYS)
-* A spatial indexing mechanism
-* Operators, functions, and procedures
-* Native data type for vector data called SDO\_GEOMETRY (An Oracle table can contain one or more SDO_GEOMETRY columns).

 **Estimated Time:** 45 Minutes